alisaifee/coredis/docs/source/handbook/streams.rst

 The above examples use the most common configuration for a consumer that is a member of a consumer group.
-The group consumer respects the configuration parameters expected by the standalone consumer (:class:`~coredis.stream.Consumer`) for example with respect to blocking and buffer sizes.
+The group consumer respects the configuration parameters expected by the standalone consumer (:class:`~coredis.patterns.streams.Consumer`) for example with respect to blocking and buffer sizes.
 It has a few additional optional parameters that can be used modify the behavior with respect to backlogs and checkpointing.

-Setting the :paramref:`~coredis.stream.xconsumer.start_from_backlog`
+Setting the :paramref:`~coredis.Redis.xconsumer.start_from_backlog`
 parameter to ``True`` creates a consumer that considers any old entries that were not acknowledged before picking up any new entries from the stream::